 Of the four choices, the best option for both is not to confess (option 4).
 But, since neither of the two is aware of what the other will do, it creates uncertainty.
 Thus, as they are unsure if the other will confess, both will likely admit that they get the lowest prison sentence.
 Or, we can say that both the prisoners will make a decision that is best for each, but not best for them together.

 Types of Game Theory

-The two most common types of game theories are cooperative and non-cooperative.
-The collaborative game theory talks of how groups or coalitions would interact or behave when the payoffs are known.
-The game theory helps to explain how (or the reason for) groups created, and how they distribute the payoff among the members within the group.
+The two most common types of game theories are cooperative game theory and non-cooperative game theory.
+The collaborative game theory talks about how groups or coalitions interact or behave when the payoffs are known.
+The game theory helps explain how (or the reason for) groups are created and how they distribute the payoff among the members within the group.
 In this, players benefit the maximum by cooperating.
 Moreover, players have nothing to gain by cheating.
 Cheating will result in the worst outcome.
 For example, driving on the right side of the road is suitable for all drivers.

 Non-cooperative game theory talks about how individuals will interact with each other to achieve their objectives.
 This theory includes games where the available strategies and outcomes are listed.
 A simple example of this theory is the game Rock-Paper-Scissors.
 The above example of the Prisoners’ Dilemma is also an example of non-cooperative game theory.

 As per mathematician John Nash, this is an outcome or equilibrium where no player can raise the payoff by altering the decision independently.
 This equilibrium holds in the non-cooperative games.